david942j/one_gadget/README.md

 gem install one_gadget
 ```

-Note: you need to have ruby version >= 2.1.0, you can use `ruby --version` to check.
+Note: require ruby version >= 2.1.0, you can use `ruby --version` to check.

 ## Implementation

 OneGadget use simple self-implement symbolic execution to find the constraints of gadgets.

-The article introducing how I developed this tool can be found [here](https://david942j.blogspot.com/2017/02/project-one-gadget-in-glibc.html).
+The article introducing how I develop this tool can be found [here](https://david942j.blogspot.com/2017/02/project-one-gadget-in-glibc.html).

 ## Usage